akatrukhin/ChatApp/README.md

 - `npm install` to get all of the dependencies
 - `npm start` to run the API and webpack servers

 A webpage should open up for you automatically.
-Hot module replacement is configured, so just save your code and changes should show up!

 ## Core Goals